My 1990 year-end letter where I describe the ordeal of being trapped for two weeks in a small room with eleven other jurors.

 During all the questioning no one raised the one question I was most curious about: where do drug dealers get tiny one-inch-square Ziploc bags and does Ziploc do niche advertising for them?

 A 10th juror said she thought court should be like the TV show, Night Court.
-She said she thought the man was guilty, but she couldn’t convict him unless there was “a high quality videotape of the drug buy.”
+She said she thought the man was guilty, but she couldn’t convict him unless there was “a high-quality videotape of the drug buy.”
 She didn’t think verbal testimony was sufficient.
 Another juror, a church deacon, asked: “Suppose you were raped and there was no other evidence but your word the man did it, what should happen then?”

 “They should let him go,” she said.

-The 11th juror, a middle-aged high school drop out who was a janitor and an alcoholic was confused by it all.
+The 11th juror, a middle-aged high school dropout who was a janitor and an alcoholic was confused by it all.
 I think the defense attorney’s strategy was to try to confuse everyone by bringing up things that were pretty irrelevant–did the undercover cop give the pre-arranged signal from the middle of the block or on the corner, were the drugs given to the arresting officer or a different officer, why was the date on the front page of the report June 17 and the date on the back of the report June 18–all things that were inconsistent but had nothing to do with the question of guilt or innocence.
-Still we spent all of day eight of the hostage crises sorting through this minutia.
-By the end day nine of the hostage crises we all knew the police report by heart, including the grammar and spelling errors
+Still, we spent all of day eight of the hostage crises sorting through this minutia.
+By the end of day nine of the hostage crisis we all knew the police report by heart, including the grammar and spelling errors

 “Don’t give up hope,” he said.

-On day thirteen of the hostage crises, the 12th juror, the lone hold out, admitted she didn’t like cops, wasn’t going to help them one little bit, that there were already too many young black men in prison and she wasn’t going to send another away.
+On day thirteen of the hostage crises, the 12th juror, the lone holdout, admitted she didn’t like cops, wasn’t going to help them one little bit, that there were already too many young black men in prison and she wasn’t going to send another away.

-When she went to take a snooze in the corner another juror, a very distinguished looking woman who had been the epitome of calm up until then, cracked.
+When she went to take a snooze in the corner another juror, a very distinguished-looking woman who had been the epitome of calm up until then, cracked.
 She was a psychiatrist and she’d been holding back too long she said.
 In her job she had to sit and listen to people all day and try to not tell them her real opinion.
 “Screw that!” she said.
 She said she’d also been holding back on using psychoanalytic techniques in the jury room.
 “Screw that too!” she said and started to psychoanalyze the woman.
 “If we don’t get out of here soon,” she said, “I’ll have another ten patients.”
 She’d already begun to analyze the rest of us.
-She’d told the foreman he suffered from a fear of silence, told a 23 year old secretary she had a fear of authority figures due to the repressive atmosphere of her parochial school, and that I had a fear of commitment.
+She’d told the foreman he suffered from a fear of silence, told a 23-year-old secretary she had a fear of authority figures due to the repressive atmosphere of her parochial school, and that I had a fear of commitment.
 Unfortunately, our hold out was beyond psychoanalytic help.